christophrumpel/stitcher.io/src/data/blog/2018-03-14-which-editor-to-choose.md

 It shouldn’t surprise you that Atom itself is actually a collection of these same packages.

 **Visual Studio Code** as of VSC V0.10.1 there’s extension support, which looks a lot like Sublime’s Package Control.
-Because of the recent popularity of Visual Studio Code, there's a right plugin system rising.
+Because of the recent popularity of Visual Studio Code, there's a big plugin system rising.

 Atom is a winner when it comes to packages.
 The whole system is built upon the package manager, and there’s a big community behind it.